Katie Gorka lands spokesperson job at Customs and Border Protection

 Katie Gorka, who previously co-authored papers on the threat of Islamic extremism with her husband, was passed over for the job in large part because of concerns that her previous work would be seen as controversial, according to the current and former DHS officials.
 Gorka has raised alarms about left-wing groups in the United States, while staying silent on the threat from white supremacist and sovereign citizen groups, which experts say are growing.

-Her husband Sebastian, whose views on Islam and counterterrorism are also controversial, served as an adviser in the Trump White House from January to August 2017.
+Her husband, Sebastian Gorka, whose views on Islam and counterterrorism are also considered controversial, served as an adviser in the Trump White House from January to August 2017.
 He left his job soon after adviser Steve Bannon departed the administration.

 Officials within the agency were concerned Katie Gorka's stance would distract from the new office's mission to prevent both foreign and domestic terror threats, said the officials, which may indicate that the Department of Homeland Security is getting more serious about addressing domestic threats.

-In previous speeches, including one from December 2015, Gorka criticized the Obama administration and cast doubt on surveys that showed law enforcement officers were concerned about right wing extremism, "The narrative has been put out that the real threat is from right wing extremism, and so then if you look at surveys of law enforcement if and if you had asked them a year ago, there were surveys were law enforcement you know, would say their biggest concern was right-wing extremism because in a sense that's what they had been told."
+In previous speeches, including one from December 2015, Gorka criticized the Obama administration and cast doubt on surveys that showed law enforcement officers were concerned about right wing extremism.
+"The narrative has been put out that the real threat is from right-wing extremism, and so then if you look at surveys of law enforcement and if you had asked them a year ago," they would say their biggest concern was right-wing extremism, she said, "because in a sense that's what they had been told."

 Two former DHS officials who spoke to NBC News said Gorka would stay silent in meetings about domestic terrorism from right-wing extremists.
 One suggested she had a lack of interest; the other said she was listening and receptive to learning.